Large-scale simulations of Floquet physics on near-term quantum computers: Introduction

-Here we draw motivation from prior work on classical methods for studying Floquet physics~\cite{floquet1883quations, magnus1954exponential, shirley1965solution, goldman2014periodically, eckardt2015high, bukov2015universal, oka2019floquet} and methods for analogue quantum simulation~\cite{schneider2012quantum}, to develop a new quantum algorithm for simulating periodically driven systems on digital quantum computers.
+Here we draw motivation from prior work on classical methods for studying Floquet physics~\cite{floquet1883quations, magnus1954exponential, shirley1965solution, casas2001floquet, goldman2014periodically, eckardt2015high, oka2019floquet} and methods for analog quantum simulation~\cite{schneider2012quantum}, to develop a quantum algorithm for simulating periodically driven systems on digital quantum computers.
 Crucially this approach takes explicit advantage of the periodicity of the driving terms to reduce the resource requirements of the simulation.
-Key to our approach, is the use of a high-frequency approximation that performs a time-dependent basis transformation into a rotating frame~\cite{goldman2014periodically}.
-This transformation, which can be implemented on quantum hardware using a \textit{kick operator}, allows one to transform a time-dependent quantum simulation into a time-independent one.
-Previously developed time-independent techniques can then be lifted and reused for the Floquet simulation~\cite{lloyd1996universal, sornborger1999higher,verstraete2009quantum, berry2015simulating,low2019hamiltonian,cirstoiu2020variational, gibbs2021long, mansuroglu2021variational, gibbs2022dynamical, kokcu2021fixed}.
-The Quantum High Frequency Floquet Simulation (QHiFFS -- pronounced \textit{quiffs}) algorithm thus opens up the potential of simulating fast-driven systems using substantially shorter-depth circuits than standard Trotterisation.
+Key to our approach, is the use of a high-frequency approximation that performs a time-dependent basis transformation into a rotating frame~\cite{goldman2014periodically, eckardt2015high}.
+In effect we reverse the usual perspective taken by Floquet engineering, where analog simulation of time-dependent Hamiltonians is used to implement the effective time-independent dynamics.
+Here we instead take advantage of this correspondence to implement the effective time-independent dynamics on quantum hardware using a kick operator.
+Previously developed time-independent techniques can then be lifted and reused for the Floquet simulation~\cite{lloyd1996universal, sornborger1999higher,verstraete2009quantum, berry2015simulating,cirstoiu2020variational, gibbs2021long, mansuroglu2023variational, gibbs2024dynamical}.
+The Quantum High Frequency Floquet Simulation (QHiFFS – pronounced \textit{quiffs}) algorithm thus opens up the potential of simulating fast-driven systems using substantially shorter-depth circuits than standard Trotterization.